borkdude/deps.clj/API.md

 ```

 Invokes `java` with arguments to `clojure.main` to start Clojure.
 May
-  be replacement by rebinding this dynamic var.
+  be replaced by rebinding this dynamic var.

   Called with a map of: